vaibhav-raj/SD2-Sheet/javascript-basics/delightree_culture.md

 ## Q18.“How do you stay calm under pressure?”

-stay calm under pressure by focusing on the facts, not the panic.
+stay calm under pressure by focusing on the facts.
-When something breaks in production, I immediately break the problem down: check the logs, understand the impact, and deal with the most critical part first.
-Having a clear process keeps me grounded.
+When something breaks, I check the logs, understand the impact, and prioritize what needs attention first.

-I also avoid rushing.
-Even in urgent situations, I take a few seconds to think before acting — that actually saves time and prevents mistakes.

-And throughout the issue, I communicate clearly so no one is confused.
+I take a moment to think before acting, which helps avoid mistakes, and I communicate clearly so everyone knows the status.
-This habit has helped me handle multiple production issues without losing control.
+This approach keeps me steady during production issues.

 ## Q19.
 Where do you see yourself in 2–3 years?